-Liabilities established for claims made or anticipated to be made under the self-insured insurance program totaled \$3,698,000 and \$3,720,000 at June 30, 2017 and 2016, respectively.
+Liabilities established for claims made or anticipated to be made under the self-insured insurance program totaled \$3,550,000 and \$3,698,000 at June 30, 2018 and 2017, respectively.

 The Diocese has an \$844,000 letter-of-credit outstanding with M&T Bank.
 This letter-of-credit represents a security deposit required of self-insured plans by the New York State Workers' Compensation Board.
+The current agreement expires in June 2019.
 The Diocese was self-insured for workers' compensation prior to July 1, 2009.
-The current agreement expires in June 2018.